-Week 2: Great Expectations - examining Dickens' language The set novel in Year 12 will be Great Expectations by Charles Dickens.
+Task B: Great Expectations - examining Dickens' language One of the set novels in Year 12 will be Great Expectations by Charles Dickens.
 You will be studying the novel in detail, with particular focus on language features and context.
 Great Expectations is set in the early part of the nineteenth century.
 It is the story of a young boy, Pip, who meets a rich lady from the upper middle classes, Miss Havisham, and her adopted daughter Estella.
 They treat him scornfully for being from a working class family, poorly educated and without fine manners.
 This has a significant effect on Pip and he becomes discontented with his life: previously he admired his brother-in-law Joe, a blacksmith, and was keen to take up an apprenticeship with him to learn his trade, but now he feels humiliated and embarrassed about his home and background.
 He begins to resent his family and develops ambitions to rise in social status to become a "gentleman".
-This week you will analyse an extract from the set novel and practise applying some language terminology.
+In this task you will analyse an extract and practise applying some language terminology.
 You may have used some of this terminology during the GCSE course, but don't worry if it's new to you. - 1.
 Read the extract from Great Expectations on the following pages.
 This extract comes from very near the beginning of the novel and introduces the reader to two major characters Miss Havisham and Estella.
 Pip later discover that Estella is Miss Havisham's adopted daughter. - 2.
 Examining speech: we can infer a significant amount about characters through the ways in which they speak.
+Types of sentence:

-Types of sentence:Imperative: a questionInterrogative: a questionImperative: an instruction or orderDeclarative: a statementExclamation: a shouted sentence - ends with an exclamation mark - a) Look at the ways in which Estella and Miss Havisham speak to Pip and to each other.
+Interrogative: a question Imperative: an instruction or order - a) Look at the ways in which Estella and Miss Havisham speak to Pip and to each other.
 How does Dickens use word choices and sentence types in their speech to create a sense of what they are like and how they behave? - b) Now consider the language used to describe Miss Havisham and the room.